Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Experimental results

-Preliminary experiments were carried to choose an appropriate \rrm{gradient-based optimization algorithm} and hyperparameter values for our DQN+GNN agent.
-In our experiments, we select a size of 25 for the links' hidden states $h_{l}$. \rrm{Note that the size of the hidden states is related to the amount of information they may potentially encode.
-For} larger network topologies, it might be necessary to use larger sizes for the hidden state vectors. \rrm{In} every forward propagation we execute \textit{T=8} message passing steps using batches of 32 samples.
-The optimizer used is a Stochastic Gradient Descent~\cite{bottou2010large} method with Nesterov Momentum \cite{sutskever2013importance}.
-Regarding the hyperparameters, we use a learning rate of $10^{-4}$, and a momentum of 0.9.
-For the \mbox{$\epsilon$-greedy} exploration strategy, we start with $\epsilon$=1.0 \rrm{and this value} is maintained during 10 training iterations.
-Afterwards, $\epsilon$ decays exponentially every 2 episodes.
-To stabilize \rrm{the learning process}, we \rrm{re-train} the weights of the GNN model every 2 episodes and \rrm{every time} we use 5 batches \rrm{(with 32 samples)} from the experience buffer.
-The experience replay buffer size was set to store 5,000 samples and it \rrm{is implemented} as a FIFO queue: once \rrm{it} is full, the oldest experience is removed.
+Initial experiments were carried out to choose an appropriate gradient-based optimization algorithm and to find the hyperparameter values for the DRL+GNN agent.
+For the GNN model, we defined the links' hidden states $h_{l}$ as 27-element vectors (filled with the features described in Table~\ref{table:features}).
+Note that the size of the hidden states is related to the amount of information they may potentially encode.
+Larger network topologies and complex network optimization scenarios might need larger sizes for the hidden state vectors.
+In every forward propagation of the GNN we execute \textit{T=7} message passing steps using batches of 32 samples.
+The optimizer used is the Stochastic Gradient Descent~\cite{bottou2010large} with a learning rate of $10^{-4}$ and a momentum of 0.9.
+We start the \mbox{$\epsilon$-greedy} exploration strategy with $\epsilon$=1.0 and maintain this value during 70 training iterations.
+Afterwards, $\epsilon$ decays exponentially every episode.
+The experience buffer stores 4,000 samples and is implemented as a FIFO queue (first in, first out).
+We applied \textit{l2} regularization and dropout to the readout function with a coefficient of 0.1 in both cases.
+The discount factor $\gamma$ was set to 0.95.